-For lunchtime all children will have the option of a nutritional hot lunch provided by the school caterers if you wish to do so.
+For lunchtime, all children will be offered the optional of a hot nutritional lunch provided by the school caterers if you wish to do so.
 More information can be obtained during the orientation morning.

 Complaints

 We hope that during your child's stay with us you will be happy, and be able to discuss any worries you may have with your child's teacher.
 If however you do feel it is necessary to talk to someone else please come and talk to Tara Lambert the Deputy Headteacher who will endeavour to resolve the problem or issue.